 Sunday Lunch with Joseph and James Tawadros.
 Show starts at 2pm, come earlier for lunch.

-Joseph Tawadros – virtuoso oud player, composer and raconteur with James Tawadros (Egyptian Percussion).
+Joseph Tawadros – virtuoso oud player, composer and raconteur with his brother James Tawadros on Egyptian percussion.

 “Never less than electrifying and always entertaining, given Joseph’s wild sense of humour and ability to laugh at many taboos, this was a sensational concert” Performing Arts Hub